Guy Lagorce

-Guy Lagorce (born 12 January 1937) in La Bachellerie (Dordogne) is a French journalist and writer, winner of the 1984 prix des libraires.
+Guy Lagorce (12 January 1937 – 13 July 2023) was a French journalist and writer, and winner of the 1984 prix des libraires.

 Biography

-Guy Lagorce is a former French sprint international athlete (100m, 200m and member of the French team.
-He improved the national record of the 4 × 100 m in 1961 at Thonon with Genevay, Piquemal and Delecour in 39'9 and that of Europe in the 4 X 200m also in 1961 with the same compatriots sprinters.
+Guy Lagorce was born in La Bachellerie (Dordogne).
+Lagorce became a sprint international athlete (100m, 200m and member of the French team).
+He improved the national record of the 4 × 100 m in 1961 at Thonon with Paul Genevay, Claude Piquemal and Jocelyn Delecour in 39.9 and that of Europe in the 4 × 200 m also in 1961 with the same compatriot sprinters.
 He has 13 team selections from France.

-He then became a sports journalist and chief editor at L'Équipe, TF1, Le Figaro, Paris Match and L'Express.
+Lagorce then became a sports journalist and chief editor at L'Équipe, TF1, Le Figaro, Paris Match and L'Express.

-In addition, as a writer, several films and TV films have been made on television and in films from his books, in particular by Jacques Ertaud and Yves Boisset.
+In addition, as a writer, several films and television films have been made on television and in films from his books, in particular by Jacques Ertaud and Yves Boisset.

+Guy Lagorce died on 13 July 2023, at the age of 86.